clevernyyyy/clevenyyyy/README.md

 ### Hello World

 I'm Adam, happy to have you stop by.
-I am the Director of Enterprise Security at Contrast Security which covers Appsec/Product Security, Cloud Security and Security Operations.
+I lead a Product Security team at AWS Security, which covers several of the major AWS products that I'm sure you use.
 However, I started my career as a developer so I have a deep passion for code and helping people learn how to write code (securely of course).

 ### Projects